Draco9990/togetherinspire/index.md

 ## Bug reports

-Please report all bugs in the discord #bug-reports channel!
+To find the crash file go to your Slay the Spire game folder -> "sendToDevs" -> "logs" -> "SlayTheSpire.log" file.

+Please submit that file in the discord #bug-reports channel.
+Please note to submit it right away, as it gets wiped if you start a new game!

 -----------